vahidkianfar/Mars-Rover-Project/README.md

 # Mars-Rover-Project

 ## Assumptions:

-I assumed the Rovers are deployed and moved one by one, but I've created methods for checking "DeploymentCollision" but for now I only Use the Collision method for "SamePosition" it means the Rover cannot be on the same position.
+1. I assumed the Rovers are deployed and moved one by one, but I've created methods for checking "DeploymentCollision" but for now I only Use the Collision method for "SamePosition" it means the Rover cannot be on the same position.

+2. I've implemented "GetRoverPosition" inside the Rover class (not the "MissionControl" class, because I'am thinking about expanding the projecr for Obsticles, possible errors and rover's broke down.

 ## Key Features: